-The Sun-Gazette endeavors to print only truthful classified advertising and will appreciate having its attention called to any advertisements not conforming to the highest standards of honesty; and reserves the right to cancel any advertisement
+The Sun-Gazette endeavors to print only truthful classified advertising and will appreciate having its attention called to any advertisements not conforming to the highest standards of honesty; and reserves the right to cancel any advertisement at any time.
+ADMINISTRATRIX NOTICE ship Board of Supervisors, 575 Rt.
+442 Hwy., Muncy, PA 17756 announce that they are listing a 2014 JCB Backhoe, Model 3 CX 14 Super (listing #43309832) with Munici-bid - Online Government Auctions of Government Surplus G. Scott Gardner Attorney At Law 1000 Commerce Driver, Suite 310-B Williamsport, PA 17701 570-971-0090

-ADMINISTRATRIX NOTICE

-The Estate of JOSEPH I. BONGIOVI, of William-sport, PA 17701, hereby gives notice that on March gives notice that on March 11, 2022, Letters of Ad-ministration were granted to CATHERINE A. BON-GIOVI, c/o 1000 Com-merce Park Drive, Suite 310-B, Williamsport, PA 17701, to whom all per-sons owing said Estate are requested to make payment and those having payment and those having demands or claims against it to make known the same without delay.
+The Estate of JOSEPH I. BONGIOVI, of William-sport, PA 17701, hereby gives notice that on March 11, 2022, Letters of Ad-ministration were granted to CATHERINE A. BON-GIOVI, c/o 1000 Com-merce Park Drive, Suite 310-B, Williamsport, PA 17701, to whom all per-sons owing said Estate are requested to make payment and those having demands or claims against it to make known the same without delay.